docker-mailserver/docker-mailserver/docs/content/faq.md

 `docker-mailserver` aggregates multiple "sub-services", such as Postfix, Dovecot, Fail2ban, SpamAssassin, etc. In many cases, one may edit a sub-service's config and reload that very sub-service, without stopping and relaunching the whole mail server.

-In order to do so, you'll probably want to push your config updates to your server through a Docker volume, then restart the sub-service to apply your changes, using `supervisorctl`.
+In order to do so, you'll probably want to push your config updates to your server through a Docker volume (these docs use: `./docker-data/dms/config/:/tmp/docker-mailserver/`), then restart the sub-service to apply your changes, using `supervisorctl`.
 For instance, after editing fail2ban's config: `supervisorctl restart fail2ban`.

 See [supervisorctl's documentation](http://supervisord.org/running.html#running-supervisorctl).